hsf-training/hsf-training-ssh-webpage/_episodes/05-Kerberos.md

 > ## How to make the SSH config file use the kbr5 ticket

 > For Linux:
-> 1. To use the kbr5 tickrt, you will need to install the required packages.
+> 1. To use the kbr5 ticket, you will need to install the required packages.

 ```bash
 sudo apt install krb5-user openssh-client